dreipol/vue-ui/src/components/form/README.md

 </ui-select>
 ```

-## Ui Hidden
+## Ui hidden

-There is not really much to say about the `ui-hidden` component, it just renders a `<input type='hidden'/>` dom node.
+The `ui-hidden` component renders an invisible `<input type='hidden'/>` dom node.

 ```vue
 <ui-hidden name="token" value="secret_token"/>
 ```

 ## Model Provider

-All the input fields can be connected via double way binding to a vue model.
-To achieve this behavior you need to use the `ui-model-provider`.
+All input fields can be connected via two-way binding to a vue model.
+To achieve this, you need the `ui-model-provider`.
-In a nutshell: all input fields will be only responsible for the user events and the rendering of our data while the `ui-model-provider` will enhance them adding the reactivity to the system.
+In a nutshell: The input fields are responsible for user events and rendering while the `ui-model-provider` enhances them by adding reactivity.

 ```vue
 <template>